jukeliv/Iron/README.md

 Iron is a 2D Open Source lightweight "Game Engine" made with SDL 2

-	Hey, i wanted to say, that when you download this from github, what you see is an example scene i made for the engine, if you dont want to use that base, delete everything inside "src" except "Iron_Engine", but the way i set everything up in the example is the way i want you to use Iron, so try that :)
+	Hey, i wanted to say, that when you download this from github, what you see is an example scene i made for the engine, if you dont want to use that base, delete everything inside "src" except "Iron_Engine" and you cand delete the "res" folder, but the way i set everything up, in the example is the way i want you to use Iron, so try that as a starting point to understand
+	Iron and build your game with it :)

 ## HOW TO COMPILE
 ### Hey, this only works with Visual Studio ( only tested on vs 2019 )